l7mp/l7mp/kernel-offload/README.md

 ### Linux kernel

-The offload requires a fairly modern Linux kernel with eBPF support.
-Current distros use new kernels and are configured with eBPF support.
+The offload requires a quite modern Linux kernel compiled with eBPF support.
+Current distros use new kernels and are built with eBPF support.

-We tested the offload on the following systems:
+We tested the kernel offload on the following systems:

 | Distribution | Kernel version |
 | :---:        | :---:          |